-His choice to suppress the fact that ‘self-generation’ is the next technological and logical step for the human race is bemusing, but unbeknownst to him, his efforts to deliberately destroy the UK solar industry for his feudalistic pals, unwittingly improved it.
+His choice to suppress the fact that ‘self-generation’ is the next technological and logical step for the human race is bemusing, but unbeknownst to him, his efforts to deliberately destroy the UK solar industry for his feudalistic pals unwittingly improved it.

 Unfortunately, many hardworking and talented people’s lives bore the brunt of Cameron’s shortsightedness, but now the surviving companies could be considered the best of the best.

-The remaining feed-in tariff’s are still around and up for grabs, so it’s definitely worth claiming yours while they are still around.
+The remaining feed-in tariffs are still around and up for grabs, so it’s worth claiming yours while they are still around.
 Let’s remember that the incentive was only meant to be a short-term leg-up for the industry.
 They have ultimately reduced the cost of an average PV solar panel system by as much as 60% since its launch.

 I’d like to say that our corporate/political masters can’t stop progress, but that’s not technically true.

-However, in solar’s case, the genie is already out of the bottle thanks to The Labour Party in the UK, but it’s Germany, China and India who has picked up the baton and are now electrically driving its success forward.
+However, in solar’s case, the genie is already out of the bottle thanks to The Labour Party in the UK, but it’s Germany, China and India who have picked up the baton and are now electrically driving its success forward.

 A new dawn for selling PV solar panels

-I can’t see the American three letter agencies releasing Tesla’s juicy blueprints for an alternative free energy network any time soon.
+I can’t see the American three letter agencies releasing Tesla’s juicy blueprints for an alternative free energy network anytime soon.

 The only other alternative to this current economic and environmental degradation that comes with stubbornly burning hydrocarbons for too long is green energy – Mr Cameron and Mrs May.

-PV solar panels are the only versatile and sensible long-term option for a household wanting to release itself from the ravages of a privatised power network (mostly foreign owned for all those Brexiteers).
+PV solar panels are the only versatile and sensible long-term option for a household wanting to release itself from the ravages of a privatised power network (mostly foreign-owned for all those Brexiteers).

-With a longer term view of our energy consumption, selling photovoltaic systems has become a different experience from the ‘one size fits all’ model.
+With a longer-term view of our energy consumption, selling photovoltaic systems has become a different experience from the ‘one size fits all’ model.
 The feed-in tariff will no longer be the incentive, but the longevity and complementary technologies will.

-I believe, the huge reduction in the cost of PV panels that’s occurred over the last few years shouldn’t be wiped out instantly by pushing the price up with the additional costs of add-on technologies like battery storage.
+I believe the huge reduction in the cost of PV panels that’s occurred over the last few years shouldn’t be wiped out instantly by pushing the price up with the additional costs of add-on technologies like battery storage.